 I taught in the Centre of Medical Law & Ethics at KCL between August 2019 and June 2021.
 I was awarded my Ph.D by the University of Birmingham, UK.
 I previously obtained my MSc in Mind, Language and Embodied Cognition from the University of Edinburgh, and my BA in Philosophy & Political Science w/Computer Science from the University of Birmingham.

-My most recent research seeks to provide conceptual and ethical foundations for a palliative (as opposed to curative) approach to psychiatric care.
+My current research seeks to provide conceptual and ethical foundations for a palliative (as opposed to curative) approach to psychiatric care.
 You can find an extended abstract for this project under 'Current Projects'.

 When I am not doing Philosophy, I also enjoy hiking; fantasy, sci-fi, horror, and other 'weird' fictions; and playing board games and table-top roleplaying games.

 This thesis is a collection of papers which together put forward a non-classical explanatory framework through which to understand the symptoms and features of Depression (specifically anhedonia, impaired social cognition, and motivational pathology) as well as the treatment of psychiatric service users in clinical contexts.
 The non-classical framework I use to guide my investigations encompasses insights from ecological psychology, embodied and situated cognition, predictive processing, and epistemic injustice.